 Many colleges, these days, like homeschoolers but they do have standards.
 What are they looking for in their incoming freshmen, especially those who were homeschooled?
 What are the latest tips for successful college applications?
 Vicki is joined today by 7Sister Marilyn and our good friend, Dr. Barbara Varnell.
 Both ladies serve as high school advisors for the local homeschool community and have helped hundreds of teens get into college.
 They are going to share their latest tips!

 Things are always changing in the college application process.
 This are always changing in what makes homeschoolers college attractive.
-So, let’s jump in with some updates from Barb and Marilyn:
+So, let’s jump in with some updates on what colleges like to see from Barb and Marilyn:

 Colleges like to see the Common Application (or their own application)